UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     ```

-???- question "What is `samtools`?"
+???- question "What is `R`?"

-    `samtools` is the module for SAMtools.
-From [wikipedia](https://en.wikipedia.org/wiki/SAMtools):
+    `R` is the module for the R programming language.

-    > SAMtools is a set of utilities for interacting with
-    > and post-processing short DNA sequence read alignments
-    > in the SAM (Sequence Alignment/Map), BAM (Binary Alignment/Map)
-    > and CRAM formats
+    R is a free and open-source programming language,
+    commonly used in data analysis and visualization.

 ???- question "How does the output of `module spider samtools` look like?"